Looking for Knitting Help?

 If you want to be notified when a response to your question goes live on the site, please make sure that you provide an email address on the submission form.

-It will not be made public and I do not share these email adresses with anyone.
-And it is highly unlikely that you will receive any emails from me, other that the notification emails generated by the system, unless I need to clarify something about your question.
+It will not be made public and I do not share these email addresses with anyone.
+And it is highly unlikely that you will receive any emails from me, other that the notification emails generated by the system unless I need to clarify something about your question.

 I added in second ball of yarn to baby blanket I am making.
 I did not knit with yarn from both balls for several stitches.
 I simply stopped one and left a tail and started with the next.
 I am at the end of the blanket and want to weave in these tails.